Chemical Engineering

 PI 1.4.1: Apply engineering concepts to solve engineering problems

-PO2 : An ability to communicate effectively, write and present technical reports
+PO2 An ability to communicate effectively, write and present technical reports on complex engineering activities by interacting with the engineering fraternity and with society at large.

 CA 2.1: Demonstrate an ability to identity and formulate complex engineering problem